HomeResource CenterFleas On Dogs

 When do dogs get fleas

 Most fleas can’t survive the cold, but they’ll do anything to stay alive.
-Fleas will nest on pets without protective treatments or nest in crawl spaces or attics.
+They will nest on pets without protective treatments or nest in crawl spaces or attics.
 As long as they remain protected from the cold, fleas may survive all year long.

 How do dogs get fleas